satish-pati/GPU_SIMULATOR/README.md

    - Transform the phase 1 files to be prepared for extension and enhancement in phase 2.
    - Analyse phase 2 project details and plan how to proceed.
-   - Study about pipelining, hazards and latencies works.
+   - Study about  how pipelining, hazards and latencies works.